-The goal of the fellowship in Pulmonary and Critical Medicine at Johns Hopkins is to train the next generation of leaders in clinical care and biomedical science.
+The Pulmonary and Critical Medicine Fellowship Program at Johns Hopkins seeks to train the next generation of leaders in clinical care and biomedical science.
 We offer premier facilities and a diverse faculty committed to clinical care, teaching, and research.
-About 95% of our graduates since 2005 have taken full-time academic positions.
+Over 90% of our graduates since 2005 have taken full-time academic positions.

-On clinical rotations, fellows interact closely with experienced faculty to care for acutely and chronically ill patients.
-Fellows teach on rounds, provide consultation services, and perform a variety of pulmonary and critical care procedures.
-This experience is complemented by attending lectures and weekly meetings including Grand Rounds, Journal Club, and Research in Progress.
+On clinical rotations, fellows interact with experienced faculty to care for acutely and chronically ill patients.
+Fellows teach on rounds, provide consultation services, and perform a variety of procedures.
+This experience is complemented by lectures and weekly meetings including Grand Rounds, Journal Club, and Research in Progress.